tudasc/PIRA/README.md

 ### Requirements

-We require a recent version of CMake (>= 3.5) and test PIRA with a Clang/LLVM source build (release 9.0.1).
+PIRA is tested with a recent version of CMake (>= 3.5) and Clang/LLVM release 9.0.1.

 ### Obtaining PIRA

-To obtain PIRA, first, clone the PIRA repository and pull-in its dependencies.
+To obtain PIRA, first, clone the PIRA repository and then pull-in its dependencies using the `get_externals.sh` script provided.

 ```{.sh}
 git clone https://github.com/jplehr/pira